A stocks and shares ISA is a tax-efficient way of investing.

 Each tax year (6 April to the following 5 April) you get a new ISA allowance.
-In the 2016/17 tax year this allowance is £15,240.
+In the 2017/18 tax year this allowance is £20,000.
 You can invest your allowance entirely in a stocks and shares ISA, split it between investments, cash and the new innovative finance ISA, or have the full amount in a cash or innovative finance ISA and have no investment part.
+You can also use up to £4,000 of your annual allowance in the new Lifetime ISA to save for a first house or towards your retirement.
 For example, you can:

 Although a stocks and shares ISA can be a tax-efficient way to invest, it is an investment nonetheless.
 Make sure that you are comfortable with the risks you are taking, and that you would be able to accept it if you lost money.

 With investments there are two ways you could lose money:

 It's worth bearing in mind that you're now able to transfer any funds held in a stocks and shares ISA to a cash ISA, or vice versa, offering extra flexibility in how you choose to save.

 Good investment advice can be invaluable.
 Speaking to an independent financial adviser can help you make the most of your ISA allowance and find the investment that's right for you.